rimedelis/os-setups/windows-11-clean-install.md

 ## Essential Steps

-1. Check for regular and additional updates!
+1. Check for regular and additional updates

 2. Disable/uninstall bloatware and startup apps